powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 ### Running the Sensor via CLI parameters

-In order to run the Sensor without a configuration file, run HWPC Sensor using one of the following command lines, depending on the installation you use:
+The following CLI command shows how to launch an instance of HWPC Sensor with the same configuration as [above](hwpc-sensor.md#running-the-sensor-with-a-configuration-file)
 === "Docker"

     ```sh